Sergsxm/UIBundle/README.md

 Tree item entity must implements \Sergsxm\UIBundle\Classes\TreeInterface.

-Each entity has a parent field and the ordering field.
+Each entity has a parent field and the order field.
 Value of the parent field can be a parent entity or integer ID (set by configuration).
-Value of the ordering field is an integer.
+Value of the order field is an integer.

 ### 4.3.
 Configuration parameters